tkzic/internet-sensors/README.md

 * Playing bird calls in Max
 * Soundcloud API in Max
 * Real time train map using Max and node.js
-* Playing stock market music with Max (Note: This project is currently not part of the github archive.)
+* Playing stock market music in Max
 * Using weather forecast data to drive weather sounds in Pure Data
 * Using ping times to control oscillators in Max
 * Echo Nest segment analysis player